 Please consult the Institute's guidelines on transfer of credit from another university to MS and PhD degree programs at Georgia Tech.
-Currently a student matriculating for a MS degree with thesis may, with appropriate approval, receive up to six pass/fail credit hours for graduate-level courses taken at an accredited institution in the United States or Canada and not used for credit toward another degree.
-A student in a non-thesis MS degree program, may, with appropriate approval, receive up to nine pass/fail credit hours for graduate-level courses taken elsewhere.
-PhD students may also transfer graduate level course credit from another university (see PhD program regulations below).
+Currently a student matriculating for a MS degree may, with appropriate approval, receive up to nine pass/fail credit hours for graduate-level courses taken at an accredited institution in the United States or Canada and not used for credit toward another degree.
+PhD students may also apply their graduate level course credit from another university (see PhD program regulations below) with the approval of the Thesis Advisor and Graduate Committee.